 Huttenlocher is an internationally recognized researcher in computer vision and the analysis of social media.
-His book, “The Age of AI: And Our Human Future,” co-authored with Henry Kissinger and Eric Schmidt, was recently published by Little, Brown in November 2021.
-He currently serves as the board chair of the John D. and Catherine T. MacArthur Foundation and as a member of the board of Corning Inc. and Amazon.com.
+His book, “The Age of AI: And Our Human Future,” co-authored with Henry Kissinger and Eric Schmidt, was published by Little, Brown in November 2021.
+He served as a member and as the chair of the board of the John D. and Catherine T. MacArthur Foundation, and currently serves as a member of the boards of Corning Inc. and Amazon.com.

 He received his bachelor’s degree from the University of Michigan, and master’s and doctorate from MIT.